Maria Mihalache

 Maria Mihalache (born 11 May 2003) is a Romanian sprinter and model.
 She is a multiple-time national champion over 60 metres, 100 metres and 200 metres.
 She won the 60m at the 2025 Balkan Athletics Indoor Championships.

 Early life

-From Bucharest, she started training in athletics tat a young age when she would regularly beat her older brother in races and was taken to a local track.
+From Bucharest, she started training in athletics at a young age when she would regularly beat her older brother in races and was taken to a local track.
 She participated in endurance events, where she won several cross-country races, but was more passionate about sprint events and became leading Romanian sprinter at junior level.

 Career

 She is a member of CS Olimpia-CS Rapid where she is coached by Mihăiță Băloi.
 She finished ninth overall at the 2021 World Athletics U20 Championships in the 100 metres in Nairobi.

 She won her first senior national titles in 2022, winning in both the 100 metres and the 200 metres.